Chemical Dependency Evaluation

 The assessment is used to determine whether you have a problem with drugs and alcohol and whether that problem contributed to criminal behavior.
 The report from your assessment will indicate whether there is no substance abuse concern or if treatment is suggested.
-If treatment is warranted, there will be an indication as to the length and whether inpatient or outpatient is advised.

 What You Will Need: